GraphBLAS/SuiteSparseSessions/Session4/README.md

 - Terminal value matches
 - Type size hasn't changed

-**Quote:** "That's expensive.
+**Quote:** "Verifyin that the user-defined types are operators are unchanged is expensive.
 I don't do that in every call to this kernel.
 I do it only when I load it into memory."
 [01:32:00]

 **Timestamp:** [01:30:00] - [01:35:00]